DamengDB/dmlaravel/README.md

-# dmLaravel
+# dmlaravel
-dmLaravel is a DM Database Driver package for Laravel. dmLaravel is an extension of Illuminate/Database that uses dmpdo extension to communicate with DM.
+dmlaravel is a DM Database Driver package for Laravel. dmlaravel is an extension of Illuminate/Database that uses dmpdo extension to communicate with DM.
 Thanks to @yajra.

 # Documentations
 You will find user-friendly and updated documentation here: [laravel-Database](https://laravel.com/docs/master/database)